Senior Associate Tutor

 Dr Ronan Hatfull joined Theatre and Performance Studies in 2020.
 He is a scholar of Shakespeare, adaptation and performance.
 He received his doctorate in 2019 from Warwick, having completed the first investigation into the history and legacy of the Reduced Shakespeare Company.
-Ronan is also the SCAPVC Events Co-Ordinator and an Events and Festival Assistant for the department.
+Ronan has also also the SCAPVC Events Co-Ordinator and an Events and Festival Assistant for the department.

 Ronan is the Artistic Director of theatre company Partners RaptLink opens in a new window, formed the lockdown performance collective Partners Rapt Read Plays, and has written for Shakespeare BulletinLink opens in a new window, Reviewing ShakespeareLink opens in a new window and Action is eloquence: (Re)thinking ShakespeareLink opens in a new window.
 He is currently working on two monographs, one based on his doctoral thesis and the other in collaboration with pedagogic hip-hop artist The Sonnet Man: Shakespeare and Hip-Hop: Adaptation, Citation, Education.
 Ronan will be co-leading seminars and roundtables at three international conferences next year on biographical fiction, fracking Shakespeare and roughhouse Shakespeare.